Steven McDougall: Career

 McDougall signed for Dumbarton in June 2012.
 He signed a new contract for the 2013–14 season on 18 May, his third season with the club.
-In December 2014 Steven left the club after 65 appearances over 2 and a half years.
+In December 2014 Steven left the club after 65 appearances over 2 1/2 years.

 He joined Clyde in January 2015.
 McDougall made his debut for Clyde at Hampden Park in a 1-1.
 He scored his first goal in a 2–0 over Albion Rovers at Cliftonhill.
 At the end of the 2014–15 season, McDougall opted to leave Clyde FC in the summer 2015 to further progress his career internationally.
 In 2015, he went overseas to Canada to sign with the York Region Shooters of the Canadian Soccer League.